Scientific Misconduct in Research

 C. Notice to Respondent; Sequestration of the Research Records

-The Research Integrity Officer, in consultation with other institutional officials as appropriate, will appoint an inquiry committee and committee chair within ten (10) days of the initiation of the inquiry, or as soon thereafter as practical.
+The Research Integrity Officer, in consultation with other institutional officials as appropriate, will decide if they will appoint an inquiry committee and committee chair within ten (10) days of the initiation of the inquiry, or as soon thereafter as practical.
+The RIO may also designate an official to conduct the inquiry, or do so themselves.
 The inquiry committee must consist of individuals who do not have unresolved personal, professional, or financial conflicts of interest with those involved with the inquiry and should include individuals with the necessary expertise to evaluate the evidence and issues related to the allegation, interview the principals and key witnesses, and conduct the inquiry.

-The Research Integrity Officer will prepare a charge for the inquiry committee that:
+The Research Integrity Officer, or designated official, will prepare a charge for the inquiry that:

 • States that an investigation is warranted if the committee determines: (1) there is a reasonable basis for concluding that the allegation falls within the definition of research misconduct and is within the jurisdictional criteria of 42 CFR § 93.102(b); and, (2) the allegation may have substance, based on the committee’s review during the inquiry.